-Drop it at the door?Lead Generation in an Age of Social Distancing
+Drop it at the door?Interest Generation in an Age of Social Distancing

 The world has changed.
 Maybe for a moment; maybe longer.
 Either way, we now live in a time of heightened fear and disruption of daily habits.
 Historically, this would be a perfect time for evangelistic activity.
 But when authorities have closed public meetings, and social distancing has become the norm, how do our evangelistic practices need to change?

-Traditionally, a lead generation campaign consisted of a Bible study card mailing, with a tear-off response card mailed back.
+Traditionally, an interest generation campaign consisted of a Bible study card mailing, with a tear-off response card mailed back.
 This led to a Bible worker or volunteer going to the door with the Bible study, initiating an in-person relationship.

 There are two problems with this traditional approach.
 First, these days more people have internet access at home than have stamps laying around to put on a return card.
 So over the last decade SermonView has developed online marketing systems, and we have seen significant breakthroughs in just the last year.
-We can now consistently generate qualified Bible-study leads for about $20 each, and these online advertising programs are perfectly suited to the current news environment.
+We can now consistently generate qualified Bible-study leads for about $20 each (mailers average around $43), and these online advertising programs are perfectly suited to the current environment.